budavariam/learn-vim/vim-cheatsheet.md

 * `D` - delete (cut) to the end of the line
 * `d$` - delete (cut) to the end of the line
 * `x` - delete (cut) character
+* `viwp` - replace (paste) content of the last used register with the word under the cursor

 ## Exiting